MarckBamaca/magenta-onion/src/pages/index.md

     title: >-
       This is an Award Winning Agency Based in San Francisco and Focusing on Digital, Identity, and Print Design.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      Capturing the moments of your life the way you want.
 [Let's talk](/contact/).
   - type: portfolio_section
     template: portfolio_section